sirarsalih/sirarsalih.github.io/_posts/2017-11-16-playing-around-with-azure-table-storage.md

 }
 ```

-In the code we're defining a table called <code>Customers</code>.
+In <code>TableStorageService</code> we're defining a table called <code>Customers</code>.
 The next step is to create this table if it does not exist:

 ```csharp
 _cloudTable.CreateIfNotExists();